KaybeoDev/GeoDuels/README.md

 **storage**: There are some configurable options in this extension, such as starting health.
 Using Chrome storage allows these values to be saved between sessions.

-**tabs**: The extension needs to make sure you're on the Geotastic website before I try to setup a scoreboard.
+**tabs**: The extension needs to make sure you're on the Geotastic website before trying to start a Duels game.
 (P.S. other than the pop-up for configuring settings, nothing else will run if you aren't on https://*.geotastic.net/\*.)

 **clipboardRead**: For your convenience, there's a button that'll paste preset settings in.
 To do this, it needs to read your clipboard.
 It only does this when you click the button - feel free to check the source code to verify this (settings.js, line 80).